usnistgov/OSCAL/docs/content/concepts/uri-use.md

 - To be a *locator*, the resource pointed to by a URI needs to have persistence.

-- To be a *name*, the URI needs to be used consistantly to refer to the thing that is named.
+- To be a *name*, the URI needs to be used consistently to refer to the thing that is named.
 A URI used only as a name is not required to resolve to a location.
 URIs schemes requiring an [*authority*](https://www.rfc-editor.org/rfc/rfc3986#section-3.2) element provide a means to use a registered DNS name to assert organizational control over a naming value space or namespace.

 A *Uniform Resource Locator (URL)* "refers to the subset of URIs that, in addition to identifying a resource, provide a means of locating the resource by describing its primary access mechanism (e.g., its network "location")."